hughfuchsen/creative_coding_blog/posts/post1.md

 **an online farm simulator**

-recently i came upon  <span style="color:orange">*florp farming*</span>, which is a drag-n-drop farm simulator. the main thing i love about it is the satisfaction of automating the farming process and discovering new items as you go.
+recently i came upon  <span style="color:orange">*florp farming*</span>, which is a drag-n-drop farm simulator made with <span style="color:orange">*p5.js*</span>. the main thing i love about the game is the satisfaction of automating the farming process and discovering new items as you go.

 a really frustrating part of the game is the fact that you need to drag and drop every signle element you want to sell in order to make money.